Gingercapo/profitabilityDashboard-/README.md

 Profit-focused dashboards are financial visualization tools that executives and board members frequently use to examine budget variations and profitability trends.

-Columns and charts are used to compare actual gross and net profit to budget and last year in this sort of dashboard.
+Columns and charts are used to compare actual gross and net profit to budget.

+# Below is my Tableau portfolio
 https://public.tableau.com/app/profile/gingercapo